NZ's Frogparking locks in US, Aussie deals worth $10m during lockdown

 And, notably, Frogparking didn't just see white-collar laptop jockeys working from home.
 Sandbrook says "Lots of workshop staff took tools and equipment home, too."
 Garages became makeshift product-development labs for new hardware, helping with the push to win new sales.

-Many Aucklanders will have first encountered Frogparking when it installed sensors and green (empty), red (full) and purple (reserved) lights above each parking bay at anchor customer SkyCity.
+Many Aucklanders will have first encountered Frogparking when it installed sensors and lights (green for empty, red for full) above park indoor parking bays at anchor customer Auckland Airport.

 Offshore success followed.
 On the back of a successful pilot showcasing its technology at UCLA (the University of California, Los Angeles), Frogparking also landed Disney and Irvine (which bills itself as one of the largest mall operators in California) as customers.